Paul J. Willis, Executive Director

 Karissa Kary, Director Communications & Marketing, Volunteer Coordinator

-Karissa Kary has been involved with the Festival since 2003 as a Director (Marketing/Communications), project consultant, and theater and volunteer organizer.
+Karissa Kary has been involved with the Festival for more than 10 years as a Director (Marketing/Communications), project consultant, and theater production and volunteer coordinator.
 An avid writer and theater and event producer (co-founder of both Greenlight Operations and The Bayou Playhouse), her travels and work have taken her to the Missouri Ozarks, Europe, Asia, South America and often find her in New Orleans. karissakary.com

 J.R.
 Ramakrishnan, Associate Director of Programs and Development